NoneShen/Poly-document/new_product/integrate_assets/token.md

-<h1 align="center">Import token</h1>
+<h1 align="center">Importing Tokens</h1>

+Here the tutorial provides the importing methods and user manual to help you successfully import tokens.

 ##1.
-Import Token Steps
+Importing Steps
+Follow the listed four steps to import your token into Poly Network.

 ### Step1.
 Deploy a corresponding asset
-- Use the *https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/assets/erc20_template/ERC20Template.sol* template to deploy a corresponding asset mapping contract on target chain, the total amount needs to be consistent with the amount on the source chain.
+- Deploy mapping contracts of corresponding asset on target chain using the [template](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/assets/erc20_template/ERC20Template.sol).
+- Make sure the total amount of contracts keeps consistent with the amount on the source chain.

 ### Step2.
 Transfer assets
-- Transfer the initialized assets to the target chain proxy [contract](../../Core_Smart_Contract/Contract/TestNet.md).
+- Then transfer the initialized assets to the target chain proxy [contract](../../Core_Smart_Contract/Contract/TestNet.md).

 ### Step3.
-Download template excel
+Download the template Excel
-- [Download](http://81.69.45.203/new_product/integrate_assets/resources/import_asset_template.xlsx) the asset template of Poly Network.
+- Now you should [download](http://81.69.45.203/new_product/integrate_assets/resources/import_asset_template.xlsx) the asset template provided by Poly Network.
-- Fill in the asset information according to eg in excel.
+- Fill in the asset information according to given example in the Excel.

 ### Step4.
-Connect Poly Network
+Connect to Poly Network
-- Contact the poly administrator at TG: *https://t.me/joinchat/Hjv5NBrfO1C2LyODQfxVDw*
-- Send asset excel.
+- Next contact Poly Network team at [TG](https://t.me/joinchat/Hjv5NBrfO1C2LyODQfxVDw) to send your asset Excel.

 ### Step5.
 Wait to import
-   - Wait for the operator to add the contract address to the whitelist, then you can visit: https://bridge.poly.network/testnet to complete the cross-chain transfer from the source chain to target chain.
+- Now, just wait until the operators successfully add your contract address to the whitelist.
+- And then you can click [here](https://bridge.poly.network/testnet) to complete the cross-chain transfer from source chain to target chain.

 ##2.
-Poly Bridge Personal Computer User Manual
+Poly Bridge User Manual for Personal Computer

+You can follow the manual to check whether your token is successfully deployed.

 > [!NOTE]
-> the token $METIS will be taken as the example in this document.
+> Here we take the token $METIS as an example.

 ### Step1.
 Select asset
 - Firstly, you need to select the token you want to transfer.
-As shown in Figure 1, click “Asset”, then you can choose the token in the pop-window.
+Click “Asset”, then you can choose the token in the pop-window, as shown in the following three figures.
 <div align=center><img src="resources/token_selectassect_step1.png" alt=""/></div>
 <div align=center><img src="resources/token_selectassect_step2.png" alt=""/></div>
 <div align=center><img src="resources/token_selectassect_step3.png" alt=""/></div>

 ### Step2.
 Select network
-- After asset selection, click “From Network”, choose the source network which the chosen token located in the pop window.
+- After asset selection, click “From Network” and select the source network in which the chosen token locates in the pop-window.
 Select the target network in the same way.
   > [!NOTE]
-  > the optional network shown in the picture is the network type supported by $METIS.
+  > The optional networks shown in the picture are the network types supporting $METIS.
 The network should be switched according to different assets.
-Please choose it according to the situation.
+Please choose the assigned network according to the corresponding asset.

 <div align=center><img src="resources/token_selectnetwork_step1.png" alt=""/></div>

-- The example that $METIS be sent from Andromeda to the target network BSC is shown in picture.
+- Here the picture indicates that $METIS is transferred from Metis to the target network BSC.
 <div align=center><img src="resources/token_selectnetwork_step2.png" alt=""/></div>

 ### Step3.
 Connect wallet
-- Next, you can connect your wallet by clicking the button “Connect Wallet”at the bottom of the page or up right in the corner.
-After clicking, you can choose which wallet to be connected to the source or the target network.
+- Next, you can connect your wallet by clicking “Connect Wallet” at the bottom of the page or up right the corner.
+- After that, you can choose a wallet to connect with the source or the target network according to your needs.
+- The interface should be shown as the following figures.
 <div align=center><img src="resources/token_connectwallet_step1.png" alt=""/></div>
 <div align=center><img src="resources/token_connectwallet_step2.png" alt=""/></div>

   > [!NOTE]
-  > different networks support different wallet, the current support status is shown in table.
+  > Each network supports specific wallet, and the current status is shown in the table.

 <div align=center><img src="resources/token_connectwallet_step3.png" alt=""/></div>

   > [!NOTE]
-  > when there is a red alert “Please switch network”, you need to switch the network of wallet to keep consistent with the source network.
+  > When the red warning “Please switch network” appears, you should switch the network of wallet to keep consistent with the source network.

 <div align=center><img src="resources/token_connectwallet_step4.png" alt=""/></div>

 ### Step4.
 Submit transaction
-- Enter input token value, then click “Next”.
-A pop window will appear to show the details of the transaction.
-Please check carefully.
-If you make sure the transaction information is correct, then click “Confirm”button to submit the transaction and confirm it in wallet again.
+- Now you can enter the value of input token, then click “Next”.
+- A pop-window will appear to show the details of the transaction.
+Please check it carefully.
+- After carefully checking, click “Confirm” to submit the transaction and confirm it in wallet again.
   > [!NOTE]
-  > if you are the first time to swap, an approval operation is required before you submit transaction, (Approve Infinity or not according to your actual situation).
+  > If you are the first time to Swap, an approval operation is required before you submit transaction (approve Infinity or not according to your actual situation).

 <div align=center><img src="resources/token_connectwallet_step5.png" alt=""/></div>

 ### Step5.
-View the results
+Check the results
 - After the submission, you can view the transaction result through “History”.
-When the transaction details are displayed, it means that the transaction is completed.
+- The transaction is completed when the transaction details are displayed.
 <div align=center><img src="resources/token_connectwallet_step6.png" alt=""/></div>

   > [!NOTE]
-  > The processing time of Poly Network Swaps are determined by the amount of the transaction fee.
-In order to avoid network congestion, Poly Network defaults to the maximum gas fee which will be used as the transaction fee on the source chain.
-Poly Network itself does not charge any gas fee.
+  > The processing time of Poly Network Swaps are limited by the amount of the transaction fee.
+  > In order to avoid network congestion, Poly Network defaults to the maximum gas fee which will be used as the transaction fee on the source chain.
+  > ATTENTION: Poly Network does NOT charge any gas fee.